amolsood/notes/AWS/SAA-C02/RDS/Highlights.md

 - Can take snapshots with Aurora, no performance impact
 - Snapshots can be shared with other AWS accounts
 - Aurora Serverless also incurs no compute costs when it is idle.
+- A **reader endpoint** for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
+It also helps the cluster to scale the capacity to handle simultaneous SELECT queries, proportional to the number of Aurora Replicas in the cluster.
+Each Aurora DB cluster has one reader endpoint.
+- If the cluster contains one or more Aurora Replicas, the reader endpoint load-balances each connection request among the Aurora Replicas.
+In that case, you can only perform read-only statements such as SELECT in that session.
+If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance.
+In that case, you can perform write operations through the endpoint.

 ### Aurora Serverless